-Obtain a NEW 5-gallon bucket and required labels for accumulating filters and debris from the Accumulation Start Date, a Flammable Solid Hazard Class, and the below GHS/OSHA labels upon adding any waste.
+Obtain a NEW 5-gallon bucket and required labels for accumulating filters and debris from

+EQD.
+The bucket must be clean and free from any previous markings or labels.
+Mark the bucket with words "Hazardous Waste", "Used Parts System Filters," the Accumulation Start Date, a Flammable Solid Hazard Class, and the below GHS/OSHA labels upon adding any waste.